DramisInfo/kube-lab/README.md

 # Kubernetes Management Cluster Lab

-A project for setting up and managing a Kubernetes management cluster using k3d that orchestrates other clusters via Cluster API (CAPI) and Open Cluster Management (OCM).
+A project for setting up and managing a Kubernetes management cluster using k3d that orchestrates other clusters via Cluster API (CAPI) and Open Cluster Management (OCM), following GitOps principles with ArgoCD.

 ## Overview

 This project provides tooling and configuration to:
 1. Set up a local management Kubernetes cluster using k3d
+2. Implement GitOps practices using ArgoCD for all deployments
-2. Install and configure Cluster API (CAPI) for provisioning child clusters (future)
+3. Install and configure Cluster API (CAPI) for provisioning child clusters (future)
-3. Deploy Open Cluster Management (OCM) for centralized multi-cluster management (future)
+4. Deploy Open Cluster Management (OCM) for centralized multi-cluster management (future)
-4. Create and manage clusters across multiple providers (future):
+5. Create and manage clusters across multiple providers (future):
    - Proxmox
    - Azure
    - AWS

+## Architecture

+This project follows GitOps principles:
+- The management cluster is created using k3d
+- ArgoCD will be used to deploy and manage all components within the cluster
+- All configuration will be stored in Git, representing the desired state
+- No direct kubectl commands will be used for deployments
+- Changes to the cluster will be made by updating the Git repository

 ## Prerequisites